Nostalgic Ride to the 2020 Sturgis Motorcycle Rally

 “Camaraderie among rally-goers is special!
 It’s another reason I go.” ~ C.J.

-C.J. remembers 2012 and 2015 as special because of the fellowship he enjoyed with friends on the ride and at the Buffalo Creek Campground.
-Convenient buses shuttled fans to their favorite events and there was nothing left to do but enjoy.
+C.J. remembers 2012 and 2015 as special because of his fellowship with friends on the ride and at the Buffalo Creek Campground.
+Convenient buses shuttled fans to their favorite events, and there was nothing left to do but enjoy.

 This time, alone in the COVID-19 environment, C.J. said the friendliness of others came through.
 He attended his favorite races and avoided crowds.
 Following protocols on the Sturgis 2020 website, he wore a mask and kept a distance from others, riding down Harley-Davidson Way only to take a few pictures.
 He enjoyed street food at the races, especially the sausage dogs.
 Vendors from across the U.S. offered everything from fast food to organic meals.
-Later when he ducked into a Saloon to cool off, he found himself enjoying a nice meal with people he met there.
+Later, when he ducked into a Saloon to cool off, he enjoyed a nice meal with people he met there.

-“I met some of the nicest people, no trouble, everybody was kind and respectful.” ~ C.J.
+“I met some of the nicest people.
+There was no trouble; everybody was kind and respectful.” ~ C.J.

-He met many fellow rally fans along the way, especially as he got closer to Sturgis.
+Along the way, he met many fellow rally fans, especially as he got closer to Sturgis.
 At a gas station in Missouri, members of the Christian Motorcycle Association said a prayer and blessing for him and his bike before he departed.
 Just outside of Rapid City, he sheltered with other riders under a small awning during a hail storm.

-When the rear tire of his motorcycle started going flat near Kingdom, MO., people quickly responded.
-He couldn’t say enough about Mr. Slate, owner of I-70 Towing & Recovery, and Craig Hammond, Mid American Harley Davidson.
+When his motorcycle’s rear tire started going flat near Kingdom, MO., people quickly responded.
+He couldn’t say enough about Mr. Slate, owner of I-70 Towing & Recovery, and Craig Hammond, Mid-American Harley Davidson.
 They were friendly, efficient, and professional.

 A full day of patriotic events honors Service Members and Veterans.
 Sturgis Buffalo Chip provides a heartwarming example in the Touching Tribute to Veterans and Freedom.

-C.J. was especially touched by Remembering Our Fallen.
-The traveling photographic war memorial honors our military Fallen from The War on Terror (9/11/2001 – Present).
+C.J. was especially touched by Remembering Our Fallen, a traveling photographic war memorial honoring our military fallen from the War on Terror (9/11/2001—present).

 “Seeing photos of our Service Members in uniform next to personal photos with their families is a moving experience, a powerful reminder of their sacrifice and loss for our freedom.” ~ C.J.

 Bill and Evonne Williams are the Co-Founders of Remembering Our Fallen, Patriotic Productions.
-At the time of this publication, Bill explained that 5,100 of our country’s 7,000 Fallen are remembered on the memorial.
-Visitors to the site can see the tour schedule, how to host the memorial or add their Fallen Service Member.
+At the time of this publication, Bill explained that 5,100 of our country’s 7,000 fallen are remembered on the memorial.
+Visitors to the site can see the tour schedule, learn how to host the memorial or add their fallen service member.

 The Trip

 For many participants, the adventure and challenge of riding their motorcycles across the U.S. from their hometowns is part of the ‘Sturgis’ experience.
-Reflecting on the 2012 event, when he pulled his motorcycle to Sturgis with his trailer, he found this was true.
-Riding the motorcycle is an adventure and this time he wanted to ride.
+Reflecting on the 2012 event, he found this was true when he pulled his motorcycle to Sturgis with his trailer.
+Riding the motorcycle was an adventure, and he wanted to ride this time.

 “The best way to see America is on its highway and byways, out on the open road.” ~ C.J.

-C.J. recalls the freedom of it, being on his own schedule, his own experience.
+C.J. recalls the freedom of it, his own experience on his schedule.
 But he also pointed out the practical side.
 Steady progress and safety were top priorities.

-“You’re constantly on the lookout for potholes, road congestion, construction, bad weather, road ‘gators’ and other hazards.” ~ C.J.
+“You’re constantly looking for potholes, road congestion, construction, bad weather, road ‘gators’ and other hazards.” ~ C.J.

-On the road, even with the heat, C.J. was covered in the best safety gear, helmet, leather, and gloves.
+Even with the heat, C.J. was covered in the best safety gear on the road: helmet, leather, and gloves.
 He carried minimal gear on his motorcycle and plenty of water for hydration (Pedialyte added for electrolytes).
 With lessons learned from the past, he planned the trip online, this time sticking to Interstates and flat secondary roads.
 He calculated rest stops (minimum 20-minute breaks), gas stations, and stopovers.
-He spent a total of six nights there and back, and four nights in Sturgis.
+He spent six nights there and back and four nights in Sturgis.
 The total cost of the trip was $3,000.00 for gas, food, lodging, a new tire, and t-shirts.

-The Journey Museum & Learning Center, in Rapid City, provides a compelling history, from the rally’s beginnings to the present, and at the end, offers additional information concerning the plight of museums in the COVID-19 environment.
+The Journey Museum & Learning Center in Rapid City provides a compelling history from the rally’s beginnings to the present and, in the end, offers additional information concerning the plight of museums in the COVID-19 environment.

 OTHER ATTRACTIONS

-Sturgis, S.D. sits at the northeastern edge of the Black Hills.
-The area is a scenic wonder.
-It’s home to the Black Hills National Park, Mount Rushmore, Wind Cave National Park, Jewel Cave National Monument, Black Elk Peak, Custer State Park, the Crazy Horse Memorial, and so much more!
-Further to the Southeast, there are the rugged peaks and vast canyons of the Badlands National Park.
+Sturgis, S.D., sits at the northeastern edge of the Black Hills, a scenic wonder that includes Black Hills National Park, Mount Rushmore, Wind Cave National Park, Jewel Cave National Monument, Black Elk Peak, Custer State Park, the Crazy Horse Memorial, and so much more!
+Further to the Southeast are the rugged peaks and vast canyons of Badlands National Park.

 South Dakota Public Broadcasting lists the Top-13 Sturgis Motorcycle Rally Riding Routes.